ruthgrace/ruth_unifrac_workshop/README.md

  * head(myDataFrame) and tail(myDataFrame) can be used to check the beginning and the end
  * names(myDataFrame) will show you what the column and row names are, so you can make sure it makes sense
  * summary(myVector) will show you where the minimum, maximum, median, mean, and first and 3rd quartile of your data are.

+When it's taking forever

+* Make sure that all the taxa that you have in your count table and your phylogenetic tree are necessary for your analysis.
+ * The scripts work well if you have a couple hundred taxa, but if you have a couple thousand, you may want to filter out the taxa that are less than 1% abundant in every sample.

 If you're really super stuck, make an issue on GitHub (Issues tab > New Issue).
 Good luck!